 Source: GlobalData Patent Analytics

-Toyota Motor is one of the leading patent filers in driver drowsiness monitoring control systems with around 211 patents filed.
+Toyota is one of the leading patent filers in driver drowsiness monitoring control systems with around 211 patents filed.
 It recently developed a new drive assist system, which can be customised to adjust the amount of assistance needed based on the driver's level of alertness.
-Some other key patent filers in the automotive industry include Hyundai Motor, Ford Motor, Porsche, and Kia.
+Some other key patent filers in the automotive industry include Hyundai, Ford, Porsche, and Kia.

 To further understand how cloud is disrupting the automotive industry, access GlobalData’s latest thematic research report on Automotive.